-For a cohesive scheme, especially one alluding to our decorating past, don’t overlook the ceiling.
+For a cohesive scheme, especially one alluding to our decorating past, don’t overlook the period-friendly ceiling.
 Before Modernism, even residential ceilings were embellished with color, striping, cast-plaster ornaments, borders, specialty papers, and murals.
 Ceilings still were decorated between 1901 and 1945.
 Particularly in Arts & Crafts and English Tudor houses, main rooms often had beams along with subtle ornamental treatments.

 In some rooms, the ceiling treatment played off the frieze, picking up its colors or repeating a motif.
 Complementary ceiling fill papers were light in tone and favored “natural” hues, such as limestone and sand colors, accented with eggplant, amber, and olive green.

 After the First World War, European-influenced Romantic Revival house styles were built in the growing suburbs.
 Many walls and the occasional ceiling were troweled with textured plaster, to give an impression of age and patina.
 Ceilings were not universally monochromatic in this period, as they mostly were in Colonial Revival homes.
 Ceiling decoration was revived for Spanish Revival and Renaissance or Beaux Arts homes, where wood coffers, colored stains, painted decoration, and stenciling on or between beams were popular treatments.
 Tudor Revival houses had ceilings with heavy beams, or with “Jacobean” plaster featuring intricate strapwork.
 In libraries and dining rooms, panels between beams were painted with medieval or Tudor motifs, or covered in embossed leather or Lincrusta, or even fabric.

 Box Beam Systems